 For accessing students:

 Request permission, from the Department of Student Affairs (DSA), to engage with students.
-To do this you will need to complete the relevant application form and submit it along with your ethics approval letters to the ED of DSA.
+To do this you will need to complete the relevant application form and submit it along with your ethics approval letters to the ED of DSA, or the delegated authority.

 Ms Nadierah Pienaar, manages this process for the DSA, please email the documents to her.
 Nadierah will guide you through the rest of the process if your DSA application is successful.

 Request permission, from HR, to engage with the staff.
 To do this you will need to complete the relevant application form and submit it along with your ethics approval letters to the ED of HR, or the delegated authority.

 Zoe Cosmopoulos manages this process for HR, please send the documents to her.
 Zoe will guide you through the rest of the process if your HR application is successful.